Mehedi325/Mehedi325/README.md

 <h3 align="left">Work Experiences And Interests:</h3>
 <hr>
+<p align="left">I have worked in front-end web development for six months at 'Ever Green Product Factory LTD (BD) Company Nilphamari.
-<p align="left">As a front-end web developer, I am passionate about crafting immersive and user-friendly digital experiences.
+        As a front-end web developer, I am passionate about crafting immersive and user-friendly digital experiences.
         With a strong foundation in HTML, CSS, and JavaScript, I strive to create visually appealing and responsive websites that engage and delight users.
         My expertise lies in translating design concepts into functional and interactive interfaces, ensuring seamless